 In addition to reviewing the possible TTIPS proposal with the CAC, the current principal has met with her staff to review the plans for a transformation initiative.
 Separate meetings were held for campus-based administrators and district staff was present at these meetings to answer questions.
-District staff was also available during vertical team planning meetings for Pearce Middle School and the associated middle and elementary school principals to ensure that all activities were not just horizontally aligned, but vertically aligned, so students entering Pearce would have a strong academic base when entering high school.
+District staff was also available during vertical team planning meetings for Pecan Springs Elementary School and the associated middle and high school principals to ensure that all activities were not just horizontally aligned, but vertically aligned, so students entering Pecan Springs would have a strong academic base when entering high school.

-The additional programs that Pearce Middle School will implement under the TTIPS grant, which are not required but allowable, were identified as part of this year's vertical team planning in which the Reagan and LBJ vertical teams developed a plan to implement an ECHS program.
+The additional programs that Pecan Springs Elementary will like to implement under the TTIPS grant, which are not required but allowable, were identified as part of this year's vertical team planning and are designed to ensure that all students are well-prepared to participate rigorous courses of study, particularly the ECHS program, that are being developed within the District to prepare students for college, careers, and life.